elguion07/elguion07/README.md

-- 👋 Hallo, I’m @elguion07
+- I’m @elguion07
-- 👀 I’m interested in machine learning and data analysis
+- I’m interested in Machine learning, data analysis, Mobile development, web development .
-- 🌱 I’m currently learning ...
+- I’m currently learning Linux OS and PostgreSQL
-- 💞️ I’m looking to collaborate on ...
+-
-- 📫 How to reach me ...
+- How to reach me [ Instagram : @elguion07]

 <!---
 elguion07/elguion07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.